 - General vendors – those that don’t have access to your network or data

-- Confidential/sensitive data vendors – those that can access sensitive or confidential information
+- Confidential/sensitive data vendors – those that can access sensitive or confidential data

 - Strategic vendors – those that you cannot do business without.

 The security questionnaire is a key component of the due diligence process.
-These detailed questionnaires help identify potential threats to the prospect’s assets, financial stability, reputation and cybersecurity.
-They can be very time consuming both to create and to complete.
-So you definitely want to customize the questionnaire according to the prospect being evaluated and your business relationship with them.
-Automated solutions can rapidly generate and scale customized questionnaires, saving time for both you and the prospect vendor.
+These detailed questionnaires help identify potential threats to the prospect’s assets, financial stability, business continuity, reputation and cybersecurity.
+They can be very time-consuming, both to create and to complete.
+So you want to customize the questionnaire according to the prospect being evaluated and your business relationship with them.
+Automated solutions can rapidly generate and scale customized questionnaires, saving time for both you and the prospective vendor.

 The due diligence vendor selection process should not end once a vendor is onboard.
 Vendor networks and assets change and the threat landscape evolves continuously over time.
 You need a process for ongoing monitoring of your vendors’ security posture to mitigate any cybersecurity threats that can affect your organization.
 Beyond that, when you terminate your vendor relationship, a comprehensive off-boarding process is required to remove access and privileges which are no longer appropriate.